paulkiplagat/portfolio_website/README.md

-# Paul Kiplagat portfolio websiteS
+# Paul Kiplagat portfolio website

 ## Introduction
 This is a personal portfolio website that intends to convey my expaties and proffesional skills to potential employers and keep my resume uptodate while making it availlabe